 - The Second Law, Entropy, states that entropy in an isolated system at equilibrium will tend to increase over time, approaching a maximum value at equilibrium; systems have a tendency to increase their entropy over time.
 Energy is transformed by work.
 Thus, dispersed energy cannot do any more work and leaves the defined system degraded, depicted in diagrams as a heat sink.
 You cannot return to the same energy state during work, because there is always an increase in disorder; some heat is wasted in all processes as the availability of potential energy is lost.
 As restated by Snow: You cannot break even

-- As temperature approaches absolute zero, the entropy of a system approaches a constant minimum.
+- As temperature approaches absolute zero, the entropy change of a system also approaches zero, so it is impossible to reduce the entropy of a system to its absolute-zero value.
 Entropy is temperature dependent and leads to the formulation of the idea of absolute zero, which is unattainable.
 In other words, you can’t change the system, or, as Snow restates: You cannot get out of the game

 Proposed Laws or Principles